Keywords

 4. Concept & options: I explored solutions with the Product Trio, involving dev and design when needed.
 When decisions were stuck, I used quick prototypes or vibe coding to make tradeoffs tangible.

 5. Kickoff: once the Product Trio aligned, I ran a kickoff with the product team to walk through the concept, edge cases, and open questions.
+After this I would present the concept to the whole company in a review setting.

-6. Execution support: during development, I answered questions, and helped engineers make decisions independently while keeping patterns consistent.
+1. Execution support: during development, I answered questions, and helped engineers make decisions independently while keeping patterns consistent.

-8. Post-launch check: after launch, we reviewed the success metrics we’d defined in advance, and iterated when needed.
+2. Post-launch check: after launch, we reviewed the success metrics we’d defined in advance, and iterated when needed.

 Let's look at a few concrete examples that show how this all played out across different areas of the platform.